mrfdev/CMI/Resources/Add-ons/essentialsx/README.md

 Note that at the moment module-addons aren't added (yet).

-- This list was last updated on February 26th, 2022
+- This list was last updated on May 18th, 2022
-- 475 EssentialsX commands and their aliases | version 1.0.0 build 015, by Floris
+- 475 EssentialsX commands and their aliases | version 1.0.1 build 016, by Floris + (contributions)